mamtapatil44/js-eventloop/prevent-default/content.md

 # Yes, preventDefault() can prevent the default behavior of an anchor (<a>) tag, even if the href is a JavaScript function (e.g., href="javascript:void(0)" or href="javascript:myFunction()").
 # 1. How It Works:
 # When an anchor tag has a href attribute that points to a JavaScript function (either via javascript: syntax or a void(0) call), the default behavior is to execute that JavaScript when the anchor is clicked.
 However, calling event.preventDefault() in an event handler for the anchor prevents that JavaScript from being executed.

+# 27. What happens when calling preventDefault() on a touch event on mobile devices?
+# Calling event.preventDefault() on a touch event (such as touchstart, touchmove, touchend) on mobile devices has different effects depending on the event type and the context.
+Generally, it prevents the default action associated with the touch event, but the precise behavior varies based on factors like scrolling, gestures, and the browser.

+# When you call preventDefault() on touch events, you are preventing the default behavior that is associated with those events.
+For mobile devices, this can mean a variety of behaviors being blocked, depending on which touch event you're interacting with.

+# Common Effects of preventDefault() on Touch Events:
+# 1.touchstart: Prevents the start of a touch interaction, like triggering a "tap" event.
+# 2.touchmove: Prevents the default scrolling behavior (e.g., page or element scroll).
+# 3.touchend: Prevents the event from completing its default action, such as triggering a click or finishing a swipe action.